HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 ### Current Project
 The scope of the current MDI IG is defining FHIR resources and guidance for the following dataflows:
-* Creation, search, and update of a case record between an MDI CMS and an EDRS via a document bundle
+* Creation, search, and update of a case record between an MDI CMS and an EDRS via a document bundle for development of a death certificate
 * Transmission of diagnostic findings from a forensic toxicology laboratory to an MDI system via a diagnostic report and message bundle
 * Transmission of PDF reports within the MDI community

-The current project has place-holders for sections that are expected to have more detail in later versions, such as exam-autopsy results and narratives for death scene description and other uses.
-(See Further Work, below.)

-### Relation to Other Standards
-The MDI specification supports exchange of data among organizations and agencies that contribute information to death investigations conducted by medical examiner and coroner offices as well as transmission of death investigation findings between MDI CMS and EDRS of state registrars.
-The [Vital Records Death Reporting (VRDR) FHIR IG](http://hl7.org/fhir/us/vrdr/) supports reporting deaths by state registrars to the NCHS.
-Therefore, **several dataflows supported by this MDI specification are upstream of the dataflows supported by the VRDR specification.
-The two IGs serve an overlapping set of actors (e.g., EDRS) and data concepts (e.g., death date, manner of death).
-For that reason, this MDI FHIR IG references and has a dependency on VRDR and on the [Vital Records Common Library (VRCL)](https://hl7.org/fhir/us/vr-common-library/).**
+* Transmission of a completed death certificate for review

+For more details, see the [Use Cases](mdi_use_cases.html) page.

 ### Further Work
 Georgia Tech Research Institute (GTRI) provides tools for exploring and testing MDI FHIR data.